cannlytics/cannlytics-website/README.md

 * [The Python Runtime for the App Engine Flexible Environment](https://cloud.google.com/appengine/docs/flexible/python/runtime)
 * [Quickstart for Python in the App Engine Flexible Environment](https://cloud.google.com/appengine/docs/flexible/python/quickstart#windows)

-## 🤝 Contributing
+## 🤝 Contributing <a name="contributing"></a>

 Contributions are always welcome!
 You are encouraged to submit issues, functionality, and features that you want to be addressed.
 See [the contributing guide](https://github.com/cannlytics/cannlytics/blob/master/contributing.md) to get started.
 Anyone is welcome to contribute anything.
 Currently, Cannlytics would love:

 * Art;
 * More code;
 * More documentation;
 * Ideas.

-## 📜 License
+## 📜 License <a name="license"></a>

 Made with 💖 by Cannlytics.

-Except where otherwise noted, copyright © 2020 Cannlytics.
+Except where otherwise noted, copyright © 2021 Cannlytics.

 [GNU General Public License](http://www.gnu.org/licenses/gpl-3.0.html)